Tulips (poem): Style and structure

 "Tulips" is written in nine seven-line stanzas, totaling 63 lines, and follows no rhyme scheme.
-Richard Grey comments on the verse that it is "nominally free but has a subtle iambic base; the lines... ...move quietly and mellifluously; and a sense of hidden melody ('learning' / 'lying', 'lying by myself quietly', 'light lies', 'white walls') transforms apparently casual remarks into memorable speech."
+Richard Grey comments on the verse that it is "nominally free but has a subtle iambic base; the lines... ...move quietly and mellifluously; and a sense of hidden melody ('learning' / 'lying', 'lying by myself quietly', 'light lies', 'white walls') transforms casual remarks into memorable speech."

 Context

-Ted Hughes has stated "Tulips" was written about some flowers she received while in a hospital recovering from an appendectomy.
+Ted Hughes has stated "Tulips" was written about some flowers Plath received while in a hospital recovering from an appendectomy.
 Unlike many of her other Ariel poems, "Tulips" was written long before her eventual suicide in 1963.

 Analysis

 “Tulips,” written on March 18, 1961, is one of Plath’s most beloved and critically acclaimed poems.
 It was originally published in The New Yorker in 1962.
-Ted Hughes has stated that the poem was written about a bouquet of tulips Plath received as she recovered from an appendectomy in the hospital.
-The poem consists of nine seven-line stanzas, and has no rhyme scheme.
+Ted Hughes stated that the poem was written about a bouquet of tulips Plath received as she recovered from an appendectomy in the hospital.
+The poem consists of nine seven-line stanzas and has no rhyme scheme.
 Its subject is relatively straightforward: a woman, recovering from a procedure in a hospital, receives a bouquet of tulips that affront her with their glaring color and vividness.
-She details the manner in which they bother her, insisting she prefers to be left alone in the quiet whiteness of her room.
+She details how they bother her, insisting she prefers to be left alone in the quiet whiteness of her room.

 “Tulips” is a rich and evocative poem.
 Plath contrasts the whiteness and sterility of the hospital room with the liveliness of the tulips.
 Regarding the former, she explains “how white everything is, how quiet, how snowed-in.”
 There, she is “nobody” amidst a sea of faceless nurses who bring "no trouble."
 She is frequently numbed by medications, and has lost all of her "baggage."
 She is but a “thirty-year-old cargo boat” whose former life has disappeared.
-In other words, she treasures the whiteness and sterility because they allow her an existence devoid of any self, in which she is defined by no more than the feeling she has at any particular moment.
+In other words, she treasures whiteness and sterility because they allow her an existence devoid of any self, in which she is defined by no more than the feeling she has at any particular moment.
 She has no context.